 The U.S. Navy conducts at-sea training in the Gulf of Alaska (GOA), including the Temporary Maritime Activities Area (TMAA).
 As part of the Marine Species Monitoring Program, the Navy is interested in understanding the overlap of occurrence between populations of Chinook salmon, particularly the ESUs that are listed under the ESA, and specific Navy activities.
 This is challenging, as relatively little is known about the at-sea distribution and behavior of Chinook salmon, despite the fact that most individuals reside in the ocean for the majority of their lives.
 Therefore, an improved understanding of the distribution and behavior of Chinook salmon in the marine environment is important when addressing potential interactions between this species and specific Navy exercises within GOA.
 The goal of this study is to provide critical information on the spatial and temporal distribution of Chinook salmon and to utilize genetic analysis techniques to inform salmon management.

-Tagging is occurring at several sites within the Gulf of Alaska.
+Tagging is occurring at several sites within the GOA.
 PSATs will be attached to healthy fish of sufficient size to track their movements.
 After a pre-determined time, the tag will detach, float to the surface, and transmit recorded movement data via satellite to the researchers.
 Tissue samples will also be collected for laboratory genetic analysis in order to determine fish origin.